-Western Alaska Minerals’ most advanced stage asset is the Illinois Creek oxide gold-silver Project, a past-producing run of mine (ROM) heap leach mine that operated between 1997 and 2002, a time of historically low gold and silver prices.
-In 2018 the company entered into a Joint Venture with Piek Inc. to advance the resource and ultimately purchase the asset from Piek Inc. In March2021, Western Alaska Minerals (then Western Alaska Copper & Gold) completed a stock purchase agreement with Piek Inc. to capture 100% of the Illinois Creek property which includes the Waterpump Creek CRD deposit and Last Hurrah CRD prospect.
+Western Alaska Minerals’ most advanced stage asset is the Illinois Creek oxide gold-silver deposit, a past-producing run of mine (ROM) heap leach mine that operated between 1997 and 2002, a time of historically low gold and silver prices.
+In 2018, the company entered into a Joint Venture Agreement with Piek Inc. to advance the resource and ultimately purchase the asset and the entire Illinois Creek property.
+In March 2021, Western Alaska Minerals (then Western Alaska Copper & Gold) completed a cash and stock purchase agreement with Piek Inc. to capture 100% of the Illinois Creek property which also includes the Waterpump Creek CRD target.

 Note: In-situ mineral resources are limited inside the $1,600/oz Au pit shell and are reported at a base case cut-off grade of 0.35g/t gold equivalent (AuEq).
 Strip Ratio is 3.79:1 Leach pad mineral resources are reported at a zero cut-off grade.
 Mineral resources are not mineral reserves because the economic viability has not been demonstrated.

 Prepared by:Robert Sim, PGeo, Sim Geological Inc, Bruce Davis, PhD, BD Resource Consulting, Inc.